ms-henglu/bicep-types-az/generated/compute/microsoft.compute/2017-03-30/types.md

 * **dataDisks**: [VirtualMachineScaleSetDataDisk](#virtualmachinescalesetdatadisk)[]: Specifies the parameters that are used to add data disks to the virtual machines in the scale set. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).
 * **imageReference**: [ImageReference](#imagereference): Specifies information about the image to use.
 You can specify information about platform images, marketplace images, or virtual machine images.
 This element is required when you want to use a platform image, marketplace image, or virtual machine image, but is not used in other creation operations.
 * **osDisk**: [VirtualMachineScaleSetOSDisk](#virtualmachinescalesetosdisk): Specifies information about the operating system disk used by the virtual machines in the scale set. <br><br> For more information about disks, see [About disks and VHDs for Azure virtual machines](https://docs.microsoft.com/azure/virtual-machines/virtual-machines-windows-about-disks-vhds?toc=%2fazure%2fvirtual-machines%2fwindows%2ftoc.json).

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceIDs
+### Properties
+* **instanceIds**: string[]: The virtual machine scale set instance ids.
+Omitting the virtual machine scale set instance ids will result in the operation being performed on all virtual machines in the virtual machine scale set.

+## VirtualMachineScaleSetVMInstanceRequiredIDs
+### Properties
+* **instanceIds**: string[] (Required): The virtual machine scale set instance ids.

+## VirtualMachineScaleSetVMInstanceRequiredIDs
+### Properties
+* **instanceIds**: string[] (Required): The virtual machine scale set instance ids.

 ## VirtualMachineScaleSetVMProfile
 ### Properties